Norma Rantisi (Ph.D. Toronto, 2002)

 the production, conception and marketing of products.
 Dr. Rantisi's current

-(such as apparel and circus arts).
-In collaboration with Dr. Deborah Leslie
+and apparel industries.
+In collaboration with Dr. Deborah Leslie of the University

-of the University of Toronto, she is examining contemporary economic development
+of Toronto, she is examining contemporary economic development policy and practice

 approaches are altering the nature and forms of work, as well as the prospects